Buddhist Foundations

 The Four Noble Truths & Addiction

 1. There Is Suffering (Dukkha) – Life involves dissatisfaction in both obvious and subtle forms: suffering, unease, and “not-enoughness.”
 Addiction often starts as an attempt to relieve this suffering.
+Much of this suffering comes from misunderstanding our experience and resisting what is already happening.
 We commit to understanding the truth of suffering.

 2. Craving (Tanha) Is the Cause – It is craving, whether physical, emotional, or psychological, that fuels the cycle of addiction.
-We commit to understanding that craving leads to suffering.
+We commit to understanding that craving is downstream of suffering — a reactive strategy the mind uses when it feels separate, threatened, or incomplete.

 3. Cessation of Craving Ends Suffering – Recovery is possible when we untangle from habitual craving and begin to make space.
-We commit to understand that less craving leads to less suffering.
+We commit to learning how clarity, connection, and presence reduce craving naturally.

 4. The Path Out Is the Eightfold Path – The way to healing is a holistic, intentional path: wise comprehension, ethical living, mindful presence, and steady effort.
-We commit to cultivating the path.
+We commit to practicing these skills in real life so the mind gradually learns a different way to relate to pain and uncertainty.

 Recovery Dharma adapts these as: